Save Money with Free Android and iPhone Apps

-Are you looking forward to your weekend?
-Perhaps you have a fantastic and fun party planned or you simply want a nice and peaceful weekend to decompress.
-Either way, you will be using your phone, so check out our edition of free apps of the week for the Apple App Store and the Google Play Store.
-We selected games and applications that are usually priced but are available for free for a limited time.
-Without further ado, let's begin!
+The weekend is upon us again, and you will most probably sink down into a most comfortable spot and use your phone to while the weekend away.
+Since that's how you're going to roll, why not check out what free apps there are to kick off the week on the Apple App Store and the Google Play Store?
+We have selected games and applications that usually come with a price, but are currently being offered for free for a limited time.
+So why wait?
+Let's take advantage of this opportunity!

-We always try to list games and apps that do not compromise your privacy or are money pits but, unlike our Top 5 Apps of the Week selection, we have not reviewed these apps individually.
-In other words, some of the listed apps might feature several ads and in-app purchases.
+Our aim is to recommend games and apps that respect your privacy and don't drain your wallet.
+However, unlike our Top 5 Apps of the Week selection, we have not individually reviewed these apps.
+Therefore, some of the apps listed may contain numerous ads and offer in-app purchases.

 Tip: If you come across an app that you'd like to have but don't need right now, download and install it first.
 It would be considered as "bought" and it will be available in your app library forever—even if you uninstall it from your smartphone right after.